Skip to main content

 Conservation And Sustainability

-Conservation efforts at Tariquia National Park focus on protecting critical ecosystems and biodiversity while addressing ongoing threats from development pressures, illegal resource extraction, and climate change.
+Conservation efforts at Tariquia National Reserve focus on protecting critical ecosystems and biodiversity while addressing ongoing threats from development pressures, including proposed hydroelectric projects on rivers within the reserve.
 Management strategies include ranger patrols to prevent illegal activities, monitoring programs tracking ecosystem health and species populations, and partnerships with local communities to develop sustainable livelihoods that reduce pressure on park resources.
+The reserve is a critical watershed for the Bermejo River system, providing water to communities in both Bolivia and Argentina.

 Visitor Ratings